tracemap/tracemap-backend/README.md

 You can find all other API endpoints on the `server.py` file.

-If you need debugging, you can switch to the tracemap-api container with:
+If you need debugging, you can switch to the web or database containers with:

 ```
+docker-compose exec web bash
-docker exec -it tracemap-api bash
+docker-compose exec neo4j bash
 ```